Daleville gets keys to new firetruck

-A new firetruck arrived at the Daleville Department of Public Safety Thursday, Sept.
-8.
+DALEVILLE - A new firetruck arrived at the Daleville Department of Public Safety Thursday.

 Daleville Mayor Jayme Stayton and Daleville DPS Assistant Chief David Grubbs were on hand to accept the keys from representatives of the Fairhope-based manufacturer Sunbelt Fire.